STEM (Science, Technology, Engineering and Maths) at The Grange P-12 College

 The Grange P-12 College has a strong STEM-based approach at all levels, underpinned by a focus on developing skills in inquiry and problem solving, and supported by specialist staff.

 We have a dedicated STEM room at both the Callistemon and Deloraine Campus which allows our students access to an exciting Makerspace and design area.
+By 2020 the Deloraine Campus will have a specialised Digital Research Centre where students will have the opportunity to experience Virtual Reality based Learning, Coding, Robotics and investigate the potential of Artificial Intelligence (AI) in learning and future pathways.

 In the early primary years at the Callistemon Campus, students are exposed to a range of topics within an inquiry approach, which fosters a love of learning about the natural world.
 This is integrated through such topics as earth science, life cycles of living things (eg. mini- beasts) as well as forces of nature and motion of objects.
 Later primary years focus further on electricity and science across the world, whilst delving into the exciting multi-media world of animation, coding, robotics, digital photography and graphic design.